williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 ## Your Rights and Choices

 ### Access and Control
-- You can view all your workout data within the app
+- You can view all your focus session data within the app
-- You can export your workout data at any time
+- You can export your focus session data at any time
-- You can delete your workout history within the app
+- You can delete your focus session history within the app

-### HealthKit Permissions
-- You can enable or disable HealthKit integration in iOS Settings
-- You can revoke HealthKit permissions at any time
-- Revoking permissions will stop future data sharing but won't delete existing HealthKit data

 ### Data Deletion
-- You can delete individual workout sessions
+- You can delete individual focus sessions
 - You can reset all app data
 - Deleting the app will remove all local data (iCloud data may persist if synced)